Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Dosage Index

 This is by far the most popular way of winnowing out who can make the Derby distance of 1 1/4 miles and who can't.
 A simple explanation is that dosage figures a given contender's distance potential based on stallions from the first 4 generations of that horse's pedigree.
 It's a genetically-based theory that takes into account not only how well certain ancestors of the horse did, but also how far back in the horse's line they are.
 Points are awarded for speed and stamina of top-notch horses that often appear in contenders' pedigrees.
 These superstallions are called "chefs de race."
 Any horse with a dosage of 4.00 or less is supposed to be able to make the derby distance.
 So far, since the derby began in 1875, only four winners have had dosages higher than 4.00; however, all of those were relatively recently.
 They were Strike The Gold in 1991, Real Quiet in 1998, Charismatic in 1999 and Giacomo in 2005.
 Because of a reclassification of his sire, Strike the Gold would now qualify.
-This year Dominican has a 4.33 dosage and Imawildandcrazyguy has a 6.00.
-Curlin just makes the cut with a dosage of exactly 4.00

 To learn more about dosage, visit the website of the creator of the modern day dosage system here.